felixeu31/christmas-tree-react-kata/christmas-tree/docs/dev-notes.readme.md

 main content: <main>, with various content subsections represented by <article>, <section>, and <div> elements.
 sidebar: <aside>; often placed inside <main>.
 footer: <footer>.

+# Doubts

+- Testing library is not supposed to check id's? but test-id is ok?
+- How render functions within a component should be splitted
+- How to verify generated tree